kkots/ggxrd_hitbox_overlay_2211/README.md

 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleCameraCenterOnly =

+; A keyboard shortcut to toggle the camera to be centered on the opponent.
+; Empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+; This option can be combined with GIF Mode options, by sharing the same key binding for example toggleCameraCenterOpponent =

 ; A keyboard shortcut to only toggle the "Opponent is invisible and invulnerable" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHideOpponentOnly =

+; A keyboard shortcut to toggle hiding the player.
+; Empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+; This option can be combined with GIF Mode options, by sharing the same key binding for example toggleHidePlayer =

 ; A keyboard shortcut to only toggle the "hide hud" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.